 Jandhyala Subramanya Sastry

 Jandhyala Subramanya Sastry is an Indian director, best known for Tamil cinema.
-Jandhyala Subramanya Sastry began their career in 1982.
+Jandhyala Subramanya Sastry began their career in 1982 and has been a prominent figure in the industry for over 44 years.
 With 30 credits to their name, Jandhyala Subramanya Sastry remains one of the most prolific and celebrated talents in the industry.
 Jandhyala Subramanya Sastry is one of the most closely watched talents of their generation, with a rapidly growing body of acclaimed work.

 Career Milestones